The Legend of Zelda: Ocarina of Time 3D: Reception

 The Legend of Zelda: Ocarina of Time 3D received critical acclaim.
-As a remastering of a Nintendo 64 game widely considered the greatest game of all time, expectations were high for the new version.
+As a remake of a Nintendo 64 game widely considered the greatest game of all time, expectations were high for the new version.
 Reviewers praised the mirrored version of the rearranged dungeons from the Master Quest version of the original game, along with the updated graphics, visuals, controls, the new "Boss Challenge" mode and the added 3D effects.
 The game was available to the public at Nintendo's Nintendo World 2011 event; the title attracted significant amounts of attention, with longer wait times to play than any other featured title.
 Ocarina of Time 3D went on to receive perfect scores from at least 24 different publications.

 Nintendo Power gave it a rating of 9.5 out of 10, stating that the core gameplay held up impressively well, and that it never feels like a lesser game than what players have become accustomed to, but rather, it has a back-to-basics feel.
 Game Informer rated the game 9.25 stating that "with Ocarina of Time 3D, one of the greatest games of all time looks and plays better than ever".
 They further stated that this was the perfect way to introduce it to a new generation of gamers.
 Eurogamer was very pleased with the title by awarding it with a perfect score, calling it one of the greatest games on 3DS.
 Official Nintendo Magazine scored the game 98%, the highest they have ever given, calling it "a life-changing game, an experience that defines the medium it inhabits and if you have the chance to experience it afresh, it will be even better".
 Electronic Gaming Monthly gave it 9.5 and stated the game is "still a transformative action-adventure after 13 years" and that "Ocarina of Time 3D is still a just as good as the original, though, and it's a must-play for any gamer who's somehow missed it up until now".